roryt12/qmtech_wukong_debian_on_litex_naxriscv/README.md

 ```

 11) Prepared a switable sdcard with three partitions: 1st is VFAT that contains the above boot.json and all the other files used by it.
 2nd partition is a swap.
 3rd partition is ext4 and should contain a copy of the chroot riscv Debian filesystem.
-Ensure that fstab of it is correct accordingly.
+Ensure that fstab is correct accordingly to the card !

 Put the card in the board, program the bitstream with Vivado, and you are ready to boot to Debian !